-For most people, the first gray hairs are a traumatic experience.
+For most people, the first gray hair is a traumatic experience.
 Yet, with a few exceptions, most individuals will have a change in hair color.
 Graying hair can appear in childhood and at any age following.

 By age 40, almost half of all Americans will have some hair classified as gray.
 Hair pigmentation varies according to genetics and some other factors.
 The color in your hair is from chemicals known as phaeomelanin and eumelanin.